Special Educational Needs Information Report

 - ongoing assessment of progress made by pupils with SEND,

-- work sampling and scrutiny of planning to ensure effective matching of work to pupil need,
+- work sampling to ensure effective matching of work to pupil need,

 - teacher meetings with the SENCO to provide advice and guidance on meeting the needs of pupils with SEND,